ninjadudethecoolone/legislation/blog/2021-10-31-adminmr-transfer.md

 ## Ethics, External Affairs, Mobile Task Forces & Specialized Response Unit

 Please fill out [this form](https://forms.gle/fTzZnfkGb97y59QU6).
 You will be contacted by either the Director or Overseer of the department you would like to transfer to within the coming days.

+## Manufacturing

+If you are a developer **currently within Administrator_Mr's Foundation** then please contact unix#1784 for an interview, if you wish to join our MaD.